jesselawson/marshmallow/TESTNOTES.md

 Only one page at a time is rendered on the screen.

+These functionality uses triggers to fade in, fade out different div elements.
+CSS styles should come shipped with Marshmallow templates.

 ### Implementation

 1. Parse the page into blocks of marshmallow-flavored markdown.